Describe the anatomical location of the breast

 List the lymph groups of the breast and locate each group

-List the 3 common sites of spread of breast cancer
+List 3 common sites of spread of breast cancer

-Discuss the incidence of breast cancer in the US and contrast it to the incidence of breast cancer in other countries
+Discuss the incidence of breast cancer in the US and contrast it to the incidence in other countries.

 State the most common disease of the breast